-Neural Network (NN)3,5,9

-A type of AI model consisting of a mathematical structure that is inspired by the human brain and composed of interconnected nodes (like neurons) that process and learn from data.
-The network is comprised of one or more layers of neurons connected by weighted links with adjustable weights.
-A neural network receives input data and produces an output by passing it through the network, with each neuron performing a simple computation.
-Current General-Purpose AI systems (2.2.8) are based on neural networks, and serve as a prominent example of the Connectionist (2.2.2) approach.

 Online Learning1

 Describes the incremental training of a new version of the AI component of the vehicle system during operation to achieve defined goals.
-Those parts of the vehicle system being subject to online learning must be decoupled from the vehicle’s actuator system to ensure that the new version of the AI component has no impact on the system as long as it has not been tested for compliance with the relevant safety regulations.
+[Online learning can be accomplished without having a direct impact on the vehicle system by decoupling the AI components from the vehicle’s actuator system.
+New versions of the AI components can then be integrated as updates after testing for compliance with the relevant safety regulations.

 Reinforcement Learning (RL)1,3,9

 A subset of machine learning that allows an AI system (sometimes referred to as an agent) in a given environment to optimize its behavior.
-Agents learn from feedback signals received as a result of their actions, such as rewards or punishments, with the aim of maximizing the received reward over time.
+[AI systems] learn from feedback signals received as a result of their actions, such as rewards or punishments, with the aim of maximizing the received reward over time.
 Such signals are computed based on a given quantitative reward function, which constitutes an abstract representation of the system’s goal.
 The goal could be, for example, to earn a high video game score or to minimize idle worker time in a factory.

+Self-Supervised Machine Learning

+A type of supervised Machine Learning, where the model creates pseudo labels from the data and uses them for training, e.g., GPT masking words to predict these words and learn how words are connected.

-Semi-Supervised Machine Learning1
+Semi-Supervised Learning1